My Year in Review – Looking Back on 2014 WPCP: 049January 9, 2015 September 28, 2020 /

 Being a part of a mastermind is absolutely the BEST thing I’ve done for my business!
 I knew that after starting my own coaching in the last year that I wanted to launch a mastermind as well so I could leverage my time as well as have everyone else benefit from everything that comes from being part of a mastermind.

-I partnered with my good friend & colleauge Deanna Fenton on the Mastermind because I knew together we could provide even more value.
+I partnered with my good friend & colleague Deanna Fenton on the Mastermind because I knew together we could provide even more value.

 To say it’s been awesome would be an understatement.